 Veteran Forbes reporter Alex Konrad recently joined a growing list of tech reporters taking their talents independent.
-Among them: Eric Newcomer, who brings in $2M annually at Newcomer; Alex Kantrowitz, who started Big Technology; and Casey Newton, whose Platformer media outfit has ~200K subscribers.
+Among them: Eric Newcomer's Newcomer (bringing in $2M annually); Alex Kantrowitz's Big Technology; and Casey Newton's Platformer (with over ~200K subscribers).

-They’re following what’s been a successful playbook — The Information and Axios both began as personal projects from former mainstream reporters — but are acting as solo voices (for now, at least) and using newer self-publishing platforms along with other content formats to give readers a more personal relationship (and POV) than they could reporting for traditional outlets.
+They’re following what’s been a successful playbook — The Information and Axios began as personal projects from former mainstream reporters — but are acting as solo voices (for now, at least) and using newer self-publishing platforms along with other content formats to give readers a more personal relationship and POV.

-With the independence to pursue stories on hyper-niche markets and topics they (not their editors/publishers) believe are valuable, many are quickly gaining influence.
+With the independence to pursue stories on niche topics for targeted audiences, many are quickly gaining influence.

-This is a signal for tech startups and growth-stage companies who are finding more hurdles breaking into national outlets — where diminishing newsrooms are prioritizing public companies, tech giants, policy and the economy — and even trade media also facing resource issues.
+This is a signal for tech startups and growth-stage companies who are finding more hurdles getting media interest in national outlets — where diminishing newsrooms are prioritizing tech giants, policy and the economy — and even trade media also facing resource issues.

-We are talking a lot about this at SHIFT of late … how we help clients reach and resonate with their audiences when engaging business press is as challenging as it’s ever been.
+We talk a lot about this at SHIFT of late … how we help clients connect with their audiences when the media landscape, and its reach and influence, has been completely decentralized.

 Niche & New Media Storytelling

-Get deliberate about newsletters, podcasts, etc. Coverage and community engagement in them humanizes a brand, grows its executives’ profiles, can support narratives that aren’t fit for traditional outlets and often comes with impactful social media exposure.
-Many offer reasonable pricing on worthwhile paid media/sponsorships, especially compared to the astronomical rates charged by business press.
+Get deliberate about podcasts and newsletters.
+Coverage and community engagement in them humanizes a brand, grows its executives’ profiles, offers deeper and longer-form storytelling than traditional outlets and often comes with impactful social media exposure.
+Many also have a strong cost/value equation on paid visibility, particularly compared to astronomical sponsored content fees in most business press.

-I wrote about this in our 2025 predictions post at SHIFT as did the head of marketing at Bain Capital Ventures, Allison Braley, a great communications thought leader on LinkedIn herself.
+I wrote about this in our 2025 emerging strategies post at SHIFT as did the head of marketing at Bain Capital Ventures, Allison Braley, a great communications thought leader on LinkedIn herself.

 Founder/Executive-led Storytelling

 Champion your own vision, stories and insights.
-CEOs (and those supporting them) are generating real momentum doing their own bidding on LinkedIn (plus podcasts/newsletters, to a degree).
+CEOs (and those supporting them) are generating real momentum doing their own bidding on LinkedIn (plus branded content series, to a degree) and other community/distribution channels.
 Fortune summed it up well, declaring that “social media is reshaping leadership.”
+And this often builds authority that helps with press and speaking opps.

-Even though you retain total control over what’s posted, building and resonating with your audience requires 1) intentionality, aka it’s guided by an objective, strategy, ownable narrative and conversation pillars and 2) powerful delivery, whether through a trademark style or very compelling POVs/copywriting.
+Even though you retain total control over what’s posted, creating reach and resonance with your audience requires 1) intentionality, aka it’s guided by an objective, strategy, ownable narrative and conversation pillars and 2) powerful delivery, whether through a trademark style/format or very compelling POVs/copywriting.
+Consistency is also key.

 Modernizing Traditional Media Strategies

 Yes, I’ve just spent time lauding the emergence of new media and direct channels for PR.
 Yes, trust in traditional media is waning, by the numbers.
 That said, earned coverage remains irreplaceable.
-We see the impact in our program measurement.
-Also, our clients share the excitement and pings from customers, prospects, investors and partners when coverage hits.
+We see its impact in our program measurement and our clients consistently share non-attributable impact (pings from customers, prospects, investors, employees, partners when coverage hits).

-These legacy outlets still retain credibility and influence among decision makers and a reach that most tech companies likely can’t get through owned or new media alone.
-Reaching traditional media remains a core focus for us at SHIFT, however we (and all other communicators) have had to get more creative to secure it.
+These legacy outlets still retain credibility (and a reach) that most tech companies likely can’t get through owned or new media alone.
+So, reaching traditional media remains a core focus for us at SHIFT.
+However, we (and all other communicators) have had to get more creative to secure it.
 That means custom-building assets and data for press, upleveling spokespeople's thought leadership and better connecting company stories/POVs to major news events.

-Working across all of these channels while understanding their nuances and role in PR strategies, is what will develop strong market positioning and outcomes.
+Working across all of these channels while understanding their nuances and role in B2B tech PR strategies, is what will develop strong market positioning, sustainable visibility and outcomes.
 Ignore one, old or new, at your own peril.

 What’s a Rich Text element?